QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 #### The Beginning

-This story, known more generally as [[Creation myths#The Common Myth|the common myth]], describes the process of the world's creation.
+This story, known more generally as [[../../History & Events/Creation myths#The Common Myth|the common myth]], describes the process of the world's creation.
 It has spawned countless variations and interpretations throughout history, but every single variation shares at least one commonality: They all depict "The Creator" as a beautiful woman who sacrificed herself for humanity.
 Some interpretations claim she did it to save humans from destruction, others believe it was an attempt to eradicate them, and countless interpretations exist between those two extremes.

 #### The Reckoning